Pets & wildlife

 Fishing & netting are not permitted in the national park or Carnarvon Creek

 Fuel, roads, caravan sites, car parking & weather

 There’s no fuel available at Carnarvon Gorge.
 We recommend you refuel / top up at either Rolleston (100km north) or Injune (150km south) on the way in

 Rolleston (100km north) or Injune (150km south)

 This is classed as an all-vehicle road and accessible for all cars and caravans.
 You certainly don’t need four-wheel drive or off-road vehicles under normal conditions, simply travel at an appropriate speed and drive to the conditions

 The road is considered suitable for caravans and motorhomes.
-It’s almost all bitumen (only 5km of dirt to go) and should be fully sealed to Takarakka by mid-2017
+It’s all bitumen into Takarakka

-The last 5km drive into Takarakka is currently dirt road although will be sealed by mid-2017.
+The 40km drive in from Carnarvon Highway to Takarakka is bitumen all the way!
 Road condition reports can be accessed by phoning Takarakka on 07 4984 8484

 The creek crossings can flood, although this is a rarity.
 If there’s been heavy rain in the surrounding area and you’re unsure, simply contact us and we’ll give you an update

 Limited drive through sites are available on request, simply let us know when you make your booking